janearc/wonder/sigil/metareal/cinder/concept/legacy-meritocracy.md

 - “Who had to leave for this to succeed?”
 - “Whose definition of excellence is this?”
 - “Would this system reward emergence from unfamiliar coordinates?”
+- “Do I feel free within this system, or just functional?”

 ---